VEuPathDB/StaticContent/content/common/invoice_help.md

 <h3>Part 3: Subscription amount and duration</h3>

-In this field, please enter your annual payment amount in US dollars.
+<b>Subscription amount</b>: In this field, please enter your annual payment amount in US dollars.
 <ul>
 <li>It is important to only enter numbers, without other characters such as commas or dollar signs.
 (Example, 1505, and not $1505 or 1,505)</li>
 <li>We provide guidance to determine the amount of payment: